mozilla/active-data-recipes/README.md

 ## Files with Coverage

-Show how many files have any kind of code coverage over the last 10 commits to mozilla-central.
+Files that have any kind of code coverage over the last 10 commits to mozilla-central.

 {% gist 01a58c929e33bc5d2ef0092ce2cad12e files-with-coverage.md %}